 Can my family members benefit from my refugee status?

-Yes.
 If you have already been granted refugee status, you may apply for derivative refugee benefits for your spouse or unmarried minor children if they are accompanying you or plan to join you.
-This means that your spouse and/or children may be granted refugee status based on your own refugee status.
+Derivative refugee benefits mean that your spouse and children may be granted refugee status based on your own refugee status.

-You can sponsor your spouse and unmarried minor children within the first two years of being granted refugee status.2 You may sponsor your family members whether they are in the U.S or overseas but the request may only be filed by the principal refugee.3
+You can apply to bring your spouse and unmarried minor children to the U.S. within the first two years of being granted refugee status, which is known as sponsoring them.2 You may sponsor your family members whether they are in the U.S or overseas but the request may only be filed by the principal refugee.3

 For more information and requirements about bringing over family members of refugees, please see the USCIS website's page, Family of Refugees & Asylees.